The Rise and Fall of Monogamy

-Posted Apr 19, 2017
+Posted April 19, 2017

 Polygyny and polyandry

-In The Gallic War, Julius Caesar claims that, among ancient Britons, ‘ten and even twelve men have wives in common’, particularly brothers, he says, or father and sons—which to me sounds more like group marriage than polyandry proper.
+In The Gallic War, Julius Cæsar claimed that, among ancient Britons, ‘ten and even twelve men have wives in common’, particularly brothers, or fathers and sons—which to me sounds more like group marriage than polyandry proper.

 Polyandry is typically tied to scarcity of land and resources, as, for example, in certain parts of the Himalayas, and serves to limit population growth.
-If it involves several brothers married to one wife (fraternal polyandry), it also preserves the family’s land from division.
+If it involves several brothers married to the one wife (fraternal polyandry), it also protects the family’s land from division.

-Polygamy is illegal and criminalized across Europe and the Americas, in China, Australia, and other countries.
+Polygamy is illegal and criminalized across Europe and the Americas, as well as in China, Australia, and other countries.
 Even so, there are many instances of polygamy in the West, especially within immigrant communities and certain religious groups such as the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church) and other Mormon fundamentalists.

 The pros and cons of polygamy

-Even in monogamous societies, powerful men often establish long-term sexual relationships with women other than their wives (concubinage), although in this case the junior partners and the children born to them do not enjoy the same legal protections as the ‘legitimate’ wife and children.
+Even in monogamous societies, powerful men often establish long-term sexual relationships with women other than their wives (concubinage), although in this case the junior partners and their children born to them do not enjoy the same legal protections as the ‘legitimate’ wife and children.

 The rise of monogamy

 In the West, we are taught from a young age that true love is the love of just one person, who can, in turn, answer all our needs: the princess awaits her prince, and, once they are united, they live happily ever after.

 Monogamy may also have more long-term advantages.
-Compared to the young of other species, children are very dependent, and for much longer, and bi-parental care makes them more likely to reach reproductive maturity.
+Compared to the young of other species, human children are much more dependent, and for much longer.
+Bi-parental care makes (or made) them much more likely to reach reproductive maturity.
 Without bi-parental care, human beings may never have evolved the large and hungry brains that have led to democracy, space exploration, and the Daily Mail.

 The Bible creation story presents an essentially monogamous ethos.
 In the Book of Genesis, God creates Eve from one of Adam’s ribs or sides.
 Upon seeing Eve for the first time, Adam says: ‘This is now bone of my bones, and flesh of my flesh… Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.’
 At the same time, there are several instances of polygamy in the Old Testament: Moses had two wives, Abraham three, Jacob four, David at least 18, and Solomon 700.
 God knows how he found the time to write so much.